elsayedelmandoh/Airbnb-Listing-EDA/README.md

 ## Installation

 1. Clone this repository to your local machine.
-2. Install the required dependencies using `pip install -r requirements.txt`.
-3. Open and run the Jupyter Notebook to show the analysis.
+2. Open and run the Jupyter Notebook to show the analysis.

 ## Contributing